SAP/emobility-smart-charging/README.md

 ### Download and Installation
 #### With Docker
-The simplest way to run this application is to use the public Docker image.
+The simplest way to run this application is to use the public [Docker image](https://hub.docker.com/repository/docker/sapemob/evse_emobility-smart-charging).
 First, pull the Docker image:
 ```
-docker pull sapemob/evse_emobility_smart_charging
+docker pull sapemob/evse_emobility-smart-charging
 ```

 Next, start the application by running the Docker container (the server runs on port 8080).